 Keeping our streets clean

 Our main street cleaning service is provided by a contract that costs around £4m annually.
-This contract provides for public streets* to be swept thoroughly at least once a week, and for busier streets to be swept up to six times daily.
+This contract provides for public streets* to be swept thoroughly at least once a week, and for busier streets to be swept up to five times daily.
 This sweeping should remove all litter, fouling, leaves and detritus.
 The service also provides for fly-tips to be removed along with weeds that exceed 10cm.

 * The cleaning of public streets running through council-managed housing estates is covered by separate housing estate maintenance contracts.
 We are not responsible for cleaning private roads.